De l'amour (Stendhal): Part 1: Typology and psychology of love

 He further outlines seven stages of passion-love, culminating in "crystallization" — the mental process where the lover attributes perfection to the beloved, akin to salt crystals transforming a bare branch into something radiant.

 Part 2: Social and philosophical commentary

 Stendhal critiques contemporary marriage norms and advocates for women's education and moral autonomy.
 He argues that societal constraints stifle genuine passion and perpetuate inequality.

 Reception

-Upon publication, De l'amour was largely ignored, with only 17 copies sold in its first decade.
-Stendhal later remarked, "I would rather have two readers in 1880 than all of Paris in 1822".
+Upon publication, De l'amour was largely ignored.
+Stendhal did not expect readers in his lifetime, once remarking that he had taken "a ticket in a lottery, in which the winning number is 1936".

 The book gained posthumous recognition for its psychological insights, particularly the concept of crystallization, which influenced later writers and thinkers such as Søren Kierkegaard and Roland Barthes.
-Modern scholars regard it as a precursor to theories of romantic idealism and cognitive bias in love.
+Modern scholars regard it as a precursor to theories of romantic idealism and cognitive bias in love, now regarded as a form of positive illusions.